-Cultural and intellectual enrichment through such programs as the President's Cultural Series and the Women's Summit, and family-friendly events such as the annual Independence Day celebration are available to Smithfield residents at reduced or no cost.
+Cultural and intellectual enrichment through such programs as the Women's Summit are available to Smithfield residents at reduced or no cost.
 The calendar of events lists a host of opportunities.

-Division 1 athletics offer families access to exciting sporting events of the highest caliber.
+Division 1 athletics offers families access to exciting sporting events of the highest caliber.

 Residents have access to the Douglas and Judith Krupp Library and its resources.

-The John H. Chafee Center for International Business available to help Smithfield businesses.
+The John H. Chafee Center for International Business is available to help Smithfield businesses.

 The University generates more than $17 million for the local economy each year, benefiting retailers, restaurants, hotels, and many other businesses in town.